Big Lake High School: Athletics

-Traditions/Spirit
+Traditions/spirit

 Big Lake High School's motto is the "Hornet Way", a policy that stresses Respect, Honesty, Kindness, Responsibility, and Fairness.
 Each month, a select number of students are awarded as a “Hornet Hero” by exemplifying such conduct.

-Every year, Big Lake’s Student Council coordinates events and activities that range from pep rallies to dress-up days.
+Every year, Big Lake's Student Council coordinates events and activities that range from pep rallies to dress-up days.
 Notable traditions include the Homecoming and Sno-Daze Weeks, which incorporate dress-up days, assemblies, and student-elected senior royalty.
 Favorites of these weeks include the annual lip-sync battle, ping pong tournament, and talent show.

 Big Lake's chapter of the National Honor Society hosts an annual "Lock-In" each spring.
-In order to attend, students must donate money towards a cause that is chosen each year.
+In order to attend, students must raise at least $25 in donations.

 Prizes are awarded to the top five contributors.

 Around early May, Big Lake hosts its annual prom.
 This day-long tradition incorporates a grand march in the school gymnasium and a dance.
-In recent times, dances have been held primarily at a nearby bowling alley/arcade, RiverCity Extreme.
+In recent times, dances have been held primarily at a nearby bowling alley/arcade.